WHYI-FM: Y100

 As program director and DJ, Bill Tanner hired on-air personalities including sports reporter John “Footy” Kross, newsman Jim Reihle, traffic reporter and the first "Captain Y" Glen Logan, the second "Captain Y" Mark Lipof, midday host Cramer Haas, Joanne "Jo The Rock 'N' Roll Madame" Meader, Jay Marks, Rick Eliott, Robert W. Walker, Don "Cox On The Radio" Cox, Tom Birch, Dave Dunaway, Banana Joe, Quincy McCoy, Gnarlie Charlie, Jade Alexander, Earl "The Pearl" Lewis, and overnight host Mark "Mark In The Dark" Shands.

 Mark Shands served as music director during part of his time at Y100 and was a substitute newsman on Tanner's show.
 John Hartman was a music director during the early 1970s.
 Colleen "The Vinyl Queen" Cassidy became Y100's first female music and research director in 1978, starting Y100's first call-out research department.
 The station mascot from 1973 to 2009 was the Y100 Dolphin, which marketing reports showed was one of the most recognized logos in South Florida.

 In 1976, Heftel sold Y100 to Metroplex Communications (Norm and Bob).
 In 1994, that company sold its group of stations to Clear Channel Communications (Now iHeartMedia).

 In January 2004, WHYI-FM rebranded as Y100.7 to avoid confusion with Philadelphia station WPLY, which used the domain Y100.com.
 However, in 2005, WPLY closed operations and went off-air.
 In mid-2006, the WHYI-FM reverted to the original Y100 brand.
 By 2007, the Y100.com domain formerly used by WPLY was acquired by WHYI-FM.
-As of December 2024, WHYI-FM has reverted back to Y100.7.
+In December 2024, WHYI-FM reverted to Y100.7 and began adding more current Spanish language songs into the station's playlist.

-Y100: morning show history
+Morning show history

 Sonny Fox & Ron Hersey

 In 1982, Bill Tanner and Jim Reihle left Y100.
 For morning shows, Sonny Fox and Ron Hersey replaced them.
 Using a blend of parody songs, phony commercials, and impersonations of local and national celebrities and politicians.
 Fox, Hersey, Mark "Captain Y" Lipof, John "Footy" Kross, and Mr. Mike Raffone led the morning show to its highest ratings ever.

 In 1987, Hersey left Y100.
 In 1988, Fox left Y100.